pszemraj/textsum/README.md

 [^1]: The demo is currently minimal, but will be expanded in the future to accept other arguments and options.

 ---

+## Contributing

+Contributions are welcome!
+Please open an issue or PR if you have any ideas or suggestions.

+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.

 ## Roadmap